 - Stairway lights – designed to imbed in risers on stair and stone steps.
 Ideal for making night-time travels up and down steps safe and easy.

 The goal for most outdoor lighting efforts is to see the effect of the light, not the light source.
 A little light goes a long way.
 Pathway lights are different.
+Get More Information here about designing some awesome pathways with use of composite decking.
 They come in so many unique designs they look great in sunshine, too.

 Choices For Outdoor Lighting